 Shah Jahan was a fearsome leader, but his obsession with opulence ultimately brought him down – as did his own sons.

-Shah Jahan was the greatest Mughal emperor in India.
-He came to power in 1627 when he ascended to the throne as the fifth in line of Mughal emperors.
+Shah Jahan came to power in 1627 when he ascended to the throne as the fifth in line of Mughal emperors.
 Jahan hoped to unite much of southern Asia in a vast Muslim empire at the height of Islamic influence at the time.
-He supported the arts, including architecture, painting and writing, and he expanded the reach of the Mughals farther than previously known.
+He supported the arts, including architecture, painting, and writing, and he expanded the reach of the Mughals farther than previously known.

 Jahan learned at an early age that he needed military skills to succeed.
 He went out on his own and conquered territories in the name of the Mughals.
 When his father died in 1627, Jahan was primed and ready to take the throne thanks to his military might.